Snehaphilip989/miniproject1/GIT_BasicCommands.md

 ## Checkout

 The git checkout command lets you navigate between the branches created by git branch.The git checkout command operates upon three distinct entities: files, commits, and branches.

+## Push

+The git push command is used to upload local repository content to a remote repository.

+## Pull

+The git pull command is used to fetch and merge remote changes.